chrisonunze/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - This adds execute permission to the owner of the file hello.
 6-multiple_permissions - This adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7-everybody - This adds execution permission to the owner, the group owner and the other users, to the file hello.
+8-James_Bond - This sets no permission to owner, no permission to group and all permission to other users.